Ulva: Re-development master plan

 By 21 June 2018, the sale of the island had been concluded.
 The subsequent master plan for the island involves making improvements, increasing the population and returning farming to Ulva.
 More specifically, the residents were "hoping to create jobs here, build new affordable housing and tempt young Scots to make it their home".
 Some of the ideas discussed in spring 2018 included opening a campsite, hostel and mini-hotel and to commence oyster farming.
 Roughly 5,000 people visited the island each summer.
 In February 2019, repairs to the slipway and the connecting pier on Mull were completed, beneficial for both ferry passengers and fisherman working out of the Sound.
 The project was funded by Marine Scotland.

 Restoration of the oldest blackhouse on the island was being completed in October 2019; it is the one closest to the ferry dock.
 The building is known as Sheila's cottage, since it was the home of dairy maid Sheila MacFadgen from 1911 to the 1950s, the last resident of the row of cottages.
 This was the second significant step in the Ulva master plan.

-At that time, Wendy Reid, Ulva’s development manager said that the hope was for the population to increase to 20 by 2024 and to 50 in the future.
-Six houses were scheduled for renovation, including three that were vacant; this process will help attract new residents to the island.
+At that time, Wendy Reid, Ulva's development manager, said that the hope was for the population to increase to 20 by 2024 and to 50 in the future.
+To help attract new residents, six houses were scheduled for renovation, including three that were vacant.
 By late 2019, news suggested that the population could "soar by 6,000%" as a result of the campaign to encourage people to move to the island.
-The large Ulva House was being converted into self catering flats.
+Reid said that the goal was to attract people of any background, but who would benefit the community.
+Ulva House was being converted into self catering flats.

 In January 2020, 30 Highland cattle were scheduled to be delivered to the island since the plan includes "communion between humans, animals and nature", according to Reid.
 Until then, the island was supporting a small flock of wild Hebridean sheep and a few feral goats.
 During the year, efforts to refurbish other old dwellings would continue.
 The restorations were expected to be planned by the community and completed under the supervision of Argyll and Bute Council.
 Land sales would also commence.

-"We want to attract people from all backgrounds, but also keeping one goal in common: to contribute to the wellbeing of the community with their skills and talents", Reid said.

 In May 2021, the island announced a drive to replace petrol and diesel-engined quad bikes with all electric vehicles, and the start of work to restore three tenanted homes and three vacant properties on the island.